 SHE REPRESENTS THE THIRD GENERATION OF THE FAMILY THAT FOUNDED THE MODERN-DAY KIEHL’S BRAND.
-JAMI MORSE HEIDEGGER TALKS ABOUT RETROUVÉ, HER NEW LINE OF LUXURY SKINCARE PRODUCTS, WITH POTENT FORMULAS AND EFFICIENT INGREDIENTS, ABOUT HER LIFE-LONG JOURNEY THROUGH THE BEAUTY INDUSTRY, AND THE TRANSFORMATIONS SHE HAS WITNESSED ON THE WAY.
+JAMI MORSE HEIDEGGER TALKS ABOUT RETROUVÉ, HER NEW LINE OF LUXURY SKINCARE PRODUCTS WITH POTENT FORMULAS AND EFFICIENT INGREDIENTS, ABOUT HER LIFE-LONG JOURNEY THROUGH THE BEAUTY INDUSTRY, AND THE TRANSFORMATIONS SHE HAS WITNESSED ALONG THE WAY.

 BY: DORIS SANGEORZAN

 “I have always said that our product is only as good as the ingredients that are in it, and not only as good as the ingredients that are in it, but also as good as the ingredients that are not in it, and not only that, but as good as the concentration of the ingredients.”

 “A little bit of exfoliation is good for the skin, but when people are using one acid on top of another, on top of a scrub, on top of a laser- that can be very damaging to the skin.
 So, everything has its place and role, and I think that now people are more concerned with preserving the skin’s natural balance.”

 „We really just try to launch products either when they are ready, or when we see something that’s a niche in the market or white space, if you will, something that no one is offering yet and that could be helpful.”